 - “Food service ware” includes plates, bowls, cups, and containers and other items primarily designed for use in consuming food.

-- Suitable recyclable plastics include only those types accepted in the Hawai‘i County Recycling Program, which currently are plastics with resin codes #1 or #2 in the form of bottles, jars and jugs.
+- Suitable recyclable plastics are those plastic materials that “may be processed into material utilized in the production of new products.”
 Suitable compostable food service ware are those that are certified compostable in an industrial composting facility by the Biodegradable Products Institute (BPI), an independent third-party certification organization.

 - As of July 1, 2019 all County of Hawai‘i facility users (requiring a County permit) shall use suitable recyclable or compostable products for disposable food service ware.

-- For the purpose of this law, disposable food service ware excludes straws, cup lids, utensils, bags, film wraps and packaging for unprepared food.
+- For the purpose of this law, disposable food service ware excludes straws, cup lids, utensils, food-related bags and wrappers, packaging for unprepared food, and pre-packaged or pre-sealed items such as bread, cookies, milk, juice, snacks, candy, nuts, fruits, vegetables, or other items typically sold in a grocery store or a food manufacturer’s retail location.

 - Foods packaged outside the geographical limits of the County of Hawai‘i